 - There are multiple coats of protective paint on the back (to keep air from the silver which will make it tarnish)

 - Thickness matters!
-Mirror comes in ¼” thickness and several thinner ones.
+The mirror comes in ¼” thickness and several thinner ones.
 If it isn’t ¼” it IS a lower quality mirror.